Google Logo

 Google LogoGoogle Logo PNG

-The famous and recognizable Google logo symbolizes the number 10 with one hundred zeros and expresses the great power of the system, emphasizing the relationship through the original name.
-A simple and understandable system, and user-friendliness of the interface, all reflect the modern Google identity.
+The famous and recognizable Google logo symbolizes the number 10 followed by a hundred zeros, expressing the immense power of the system and emphasizing its connection through the original name.
+It is simple and understandable, with a user-friendly interface, reflecting Google’s modern identity.

 Google: Brand overview

-Google is an American corporation that has existed since 1998 and is part of Alphabet Inc. She focuses on the Internet search, advertising technology, and cloud computing.
-Its main product is a multilingual search engine that provides quick access to information of interest.
-Some several tools and services are not related to a search engine: Google Glass typeface, Google Chrome OS and Android operating systems, Hangouts messenger, Picasa graphics editor, Google Chrome browser, Google+ social network Gmail webmail.
+Google is an American corporation established in 1998 and part of Alphabet Inc. It specializes in internet search, advertising technologies, and cloud computing.
+Its main product is a multilingual search engine that provides quick access to relevant information.
+Some tools and services are unrelated to the search engine: Google Glass Font, Google Chrome OS and Android operating systems, Hangouts messenger, Picasa graphic editor, Google Chrome browser, Google+ social network, and Gmail webmail.

 Meaning and History